WojtekMs/Cybersecurity-Tips/account-administration/notes.md

 ### Add user to another group
 - sudo usermod -aG [group] [user]

+### Remove user from group
+I don't know the command to remove just one group.
+You can assign new list of groups to a user and ommit the groups you want to remove
+- sudo usermod -G [group list] [user]
+- sudo usermod -G wojtek sudo docker wojtek

 ### Change home directory
 This also moves the content of the original home directory to the new home directory
 - sudo usermod -m -d [new home dir] [user]